 Runaway Horses

-Mishima's second novel in his Sea of Fertility tetralogy is set in the early 1930s and follows Isao Iinuma, son of Shigeyuki Iinuma, who served as a tutor for Kiyoaki Matsugae, the protagonist of Spring Snow (published serially, mid-1960s).
-Kiyoaki offs himself in the first book, and Honda, a childhood friend of Kiyoaki’s who plays a big part in both novels, believes Isao is the reincarnation of Kiyoaki.
-Both Isao and Kiyoaki are rather unpleasant characters.
-Kiyoaki is petulant and conniving and Isao is tragically naive.
+Mishima’s second novel in the Sea of Fertility tetralogy is set in the early 1930s and follows Isao Iinuma, the son of Shigeyuki Iinuma, who had served as a tutor to Kiyoaki Matsugae, the protagonist of Spring Snow (published serially in the mid-1960s).
+Kiyoaki dies in the first book, and Honda, his childhood friend who plays a central role in both novels, comes to believe that Isao is his reincarnation.
+Both characters are, in their own ways, difficult to like.
+Kiyoaki is petulant and conniving, while Isao is driven by a kind of tragic naivety.

-Isao is also an idealist, nationalist, and wannabe revolutionary who vows, with a bunch of other somewhat sycophantic schoolboys, to emulate “the purity of the League of the Divine Wind, hazard ourselves for the task of purging away all evil deities and perverse spirits.”
-He plots a coup d’état or, as he calls it, a “Shōwa Restoration,” which seems doomed from the start.
-Lots of Mishima fantasizing here and perhaps for himself weighing out the merits and virtues, and folly and futility, of such an insurrection.
+Isao is also an idealist, a nationalist, and a would-be revolutionary.
+Along with a group of impressionable, somewhat sycophantic schoolboys, he vows to emulate “the purity of the League of the Divine Wind, hazard ourselves for the task of purging away all evil deities and perverse spirits.”
+He plots a coup d’état, or what he calls a “Shōwa Restoration,” an effort that seems doomed from the outset.
+There is plenty of Mishima’s own preoccupation here, as if he is weighing the allure and supposed virtue of such an insurrection against its futility.

-The narrator (omniscient third-person) tells us: “This was a plan that struck at every great capitalist family in Japan.
+The narrator, in an omniscient third-person voice, tells us: “This was a plan that struck at every great capitalist family in Japan.
 All the zaibatsu-controlled heavy industries, iron and steel, light metals, shipbuilding—an illustrious name from each of these sectors was on the list.
 That morning of mass killing would, beyond any doubt, send a severe shock through the economic structure of the nation.”

-I can’t remember reading a Mishima novel in which seppuku is not romanticized.
-But in Runaway Horses it comes up again and again and again as a sublime act of purification.
+I can’t recall reading a Mishima novel in which seppuku is not romanticized, and in Runaway Horses it appears repeatedly as a kind of sublime act of purification.

 Narrator: “…when Isao felt a guard’s hand touch the moles on his side and squeeze them momentarily, he realized once again that he could never commit suicide out of humiliation.
 During his sleepless nights in the detention cell he had toyed with the thought of killing himself.
 But the concept of suicide remained for Isao what it had always been, something extraordinarily bright and luxurious.”

-I liked this one better than Spring Snow, which more often seems to lack direction and purpose.
-Runaway Horses isn’t an easy read either.
-The second half is stronger and more interesting and makes up for some of the long-winded time-wasting in the first half.
-And it’s a book that makes you want to ask the author a bunch of questions starting with Why…
+I liked this one more than Spring Snow, which often feels unfocused.
+Runaway Horses is not an easy read either, but the second half is stronger and more engaging, making up for some of the slower stretches in the first.
+It’s also the kind of book that leaves you wanting to ask the author a series of questions, starting with why.

 Comments